6. Develop Action Plan

 These tools and examples have been developed by the National MCH Workforce Development Center or collected by the MCH Digital Library:

 • Simulation.
+(National MCH Workforce Development Center).
 A tool used to predict outcomes based on formulas and selected variables and interventions.
-This tool allows stakeholders “test” interventions in a virtual arena and understand the impacts of selected interventions.
+This approach allows stakeholders to "test" interventions virtually and understand their potential impacts before implementation.

 These resources have been collected by the MCH Digital Library: